On the Level Student Success – Homeless Youth Assistance

 Did you know that in Washington there are more than 42,000 students who experience homelessness during the year.
 Of those estimates suggest more than 13,000 have no stable adult support.
 Did you also know that more than 50% of youth experiencing homelessness drop out of school; high school dropouts make up a majority of people in jail?
 High school dropouts make on average $8,000 less a year than high school graduates, and an average of $26,000 less than a college graduate.
 Other risk factors include psychological problems and increased use of social and government programs.

 “There is really no way to describe being financially broke to someone who has never been there.
 I’m talking about not having enough change to walk to McDonald’s to get one item off the dollar menu, broke.”

-The excerpt above is from a young man named John whose family was ripped apart by drugs, his parents, jailed, his sister lost to government care, and who survived abuse in the care system, yet he has had the fortitude to persevere.
+The excerpt above is from a young man named John who, for a variety of difficult reasons, had not family to support him.
+He had the fortitude to persevere.
 Today he’s attending Western Washington University, thanks to the generosity of Masons.

-Members of Masonic Lodges, and accordant bodies, can get involved by contacting Kurt Miller, our Children, Youth, and Scholarship programs at 844.288.3531 x108 toll free or by emailing firstname.lastname@example.org .
+Members of Masonic Lodges, and accordant bodies, can get involved by contacting Ken Gibson at 844.288.3531 x108 toll free or by emailing firstname.lastname@example.org .
 If you would like to contribute – follow this link or send a check to WA Masonic Charities Attn: On the Level, PO Box 65830 University Place, WA 989464